Amshu-0/demo-git/README.md

 # demo-git
-this is my first git repos
+this is my first git repo :)